 A runner contacted the police after finding human remains close to where Keith’s car was last seen.
 DNA testing eventually confirmed that it was Keith.

-He used to work on the fishing vessel, the Time Bandit right up until his death.
-In February 2011, news broke that Justin had succumbed to sleep apnea related complications.
-This is a condition that can cause the heart to enlarge and give you high cholesterol.
+In February 2011, news broke that Justin had succumbed to sleep apnea-related complications.
+This condition can cause the heart to enlarge and give you high cholesterol.
 In Justin’s case, it resulted in his death at 33.
+He used to work on the fishing vessel, the Time Bandit, right up until his end.

 In 2015, the Los Angeles County Sheriff’s department reported that Joe McMahon had been shot dead in front of his Pasadena home.
 Police responded to calls about a possible gun-related incident at a 3600 block along Yorkshire Road.
 Upon investigating, the authorities found a 25-year old victim with gun-shot wounds.

 Family members identified the body as Joe McMahon.
 Police later on located the suspect in West Los Angeles.
 He had killed himself after shooting McMahon.
-Joe was a producer for the Deadliest Catch at the time of his death.
+Joe was a producer for the Deadliest Catch at his death.

-Initial reports suggested that there was no foul play or any signs of forced entry.
+Initial reports suggested no foul play or any signs of forced entry.
 To that end, a toxicology report was conducted to find the cause of death.
 The authorities also found prescription drugs in his apartment at the time.